By Arthur Teboul//Updated /12 min read/Tutorial

 TL;DR: An MD file is plain text — any text editor opens it.
 For a rendered preview with styled headings, tables, and code blocks, use VS Code (Ctrl+Shift+V), a native viewer like MacMD on macOS, or an online Markdown preview tool.
 This guide covers 5 methods across macOS, Windows, Linux, and the browser.

-You downloaded a repository, received a README from a colleague, or found a .md file in a project folder — and now you need to open it.
+Claude Code or Codex wrote a README.md into your project, Cursor generated docs, ChatGPT handed you a plan, you cloned a repository, or a colleague sent you a README — and now you have a .md file to open.
 The good news: every operating system can open an MD file because it is plain text.
 The real question is whether you want to see raw syntax characters or a properly rendered document with styled headings, clickable links, and formatted code blocks.

 GitHub hosts over 630 million repositories (GitHub Octoverse, 2025), and nearly every one contains at least one .md file.
 If you work with code, documentation, or technical writing, knowing how to open MD files quickly — and with the right tool — saves time every single day.